Kirk Franklin: Solo artist (2000–present)

-Franklin contributed to Tori Kelly's Hiding Place album, released September 14, 2018.
-They had intended to collaborate on one song, but it turned into a larger project.
+Franklin contributed to Tori Kelly's Hiding Place album, released on September 14, 2018.
+They had intended to collaborate on one song, but it eventually resulted into a larger project.

-On January 25, 2019, Franklin released his single "Love Theory" and official music video for the song.
-"Love Theory" served the first single from his 13th studio album, Long Live Love.
+On January 25, 2019, the single "Love Theory" and official music video for the song was released.
+"Love Theory" served as the first single from his 13th studio album, Long Live Love.
 Franklin released his second single, "Just for Me", in April 2019.
-His third single, "OK", was released in May 2019.
+His third single, "OK," was released in May 2019.
 Long Live Love was released on May 31.

-In February 2019, it was announced that BET's gospel music reality competition, Sunday Best would return from a 4-year hiatus.
-Franklin will reprise his role as host.
+In February 2019, it was announced that BET's gospel music reality competition, Sunday Best would return from a four-year hiatus, with Franklin reprising his role as host.

 After Trinity Broadcasting Network aired the 2019 GMA Dove Awards on October 20, 2019, Franklin commented that his acceptance speech was edited to remove comments he made in relation to the killing of Atatiana Jefferson by a police officer.
 He stated that he was boycotting the award show going forward as it was not the first time they had edited his acceptance speech to remove "reflections on police violence against Black Americans".
-GMA president, Jackie Patillo, apologized to Franklin and GMA made an unedited version of the speech available but stated that it was an unintentional action and that they were attempting to reduce the running time to meet a 2-hour time-slot.
+GMA president, Jackie Patillo, apologized to Franklin and GMA made an unedited version of the speech available but stated that it was an unintentional action and that they were attempting to reduce the running time to meet a two-hour time-slot.
 Several other artists supported Franklin's boycott.

 In 2021, he was among the inaugural inductees into the Black Music & Entertainment Walk of Fame.

 On May 21, 2021, Franklin and American rapper Lil Baby released the song "We Win" for the soundtrack to the 2021 film Space Jam: A New Legacy.

 On October 14, 2023, Franklin released his 13th studio album, Father's Day.

+In 2024, Franklin was a headline act in the Fun in the Son festival held in Jamaica.

+On December 6, 2025, Franklin had new live recording for his upcoming release.
+On December 17 of the same year, it was announced that he was to receive the Black Music Icon award at the fourth annual Recording Academy Honours on January 29, 2026, presented by The Recording Academy's Black Collective, the event taking place during the week of 68th Annual Grammy Awards.